 Veterans Legacy Memorial

-The Veterans Legacy Memorial is an online database of the nearly 4 million service members and veterans interred in national cemeteries.
-For the first time this year, online visitors can leave written comments of tribute for any of those individuals.
+The Veterans Legacy Memorial is an online database of the more than 4 million service members and veterans interred in national cemeteries.
+Online visitors can leave written comments of tribute for any of those individuals.

 Tragedy Assistance Program for Survivors (TAPS)